devops21a/project_Ensuring_QR/README.md

    * Terraform
    * JMeter
    * Postman
+2. Create a GitHub repository
+3. Create a disposable Outlook account
+4. Create a free Azure Account
+5. Install Azure CLI or use cloud shell
+6. Use your favorite IDE or a text editor
-2. Make a plan
+7. Make a plan
-3. Read the project several times
+8. Read the project several times

 ## Dependencies
 To do before you run the code:

-1.
+1. Install Terraform
+2. Install JMeter
+3. Install Postman
+4. Install Python
+5. Install Selenium